Yandex Cloud

 • mlModelName: Model name.

-• type: Model type, always takes the ML_MODEL_TYPE_CATBOOST value.
+• type: Model type, which is always ML_MODEL_TYPE_CATBOOST.

 • uri: Link to the model file in Object Storage.